EGCBT Practitioner Course

 Eileen's association with dogs has mostly been with the training of companion dogs and with canine athletes in competitive sports.

 Eileen completed her Bowen training with ECBS (human) and then EGCBT (canine) in 2005.
-She has been working as a Human and Canine Bowen Therapist ever since and continues to work mainly with elderly, rescue and agility dogs.
-Eileen is firmly established within the UK as both a teacher and Canine Bowen Technique therapist.
+She has been working as a Human and Canine Bowen practitioner ever since and continues to work mainly with elderly, rescue and agility dogs.
+Eileen is firmly established within the UK as both a teacher and Canine Bowen Technique practitioner.
 Since 2013, she has been working alongside Carole with Sally & Ron as they teach Canine Bowen Technique in the UK as well as attending other relevant canine workshops.
 Eileen started teaching Canine Bowen Technique with Carole in March 2014.

 Dr. med vet Maya Bräm